1982 Stanley Cup Final

 Starting this season home-ice advantage would alternate between conferences as opposed to going to the team with the better record.
-The latter change would also be of no effect for these Finals since for even years the Wales champion received that advantage and in 1982 their representative, the Islanders, had the better record.
+The latter change would also be of no effect for these Final since for even years the Wales champion received that advantage and in 1982 their representative, the Islanders, had the better record.

-Paths to the Finals
+Paths to the Final

 Vancouver Canucks

 Vancouver, despite having a losing record in the regular season, reached their first Stanley Cup Final in franchise history.
 In the first round they swept the Calgary Flames.
 In the next round they defeated the Los Angeles Kings in five games; after the Kings had upset the Edmonton Oilers and 92-goal scorer Wayne Gretzky in five games which was dubbed the Miracle on Manchester.
 In the conference finals, the Canucks defeated the Chicago Blackhawks in five games.

 New York Islanders

-The Islanders' route to the Finals was slightly harder than Vancouver's.
+The Islanders' route to the Final was slightly harder than Vancouver's.
 In the first round, the Islanders edged out the Pittsburgh Penguins 3–2.
 In the second round, they defeated their cross-town rivals in the New York Rangers in six games.
-In the conference finals, the Islanders swept the Quebec Nordiques to make it to the Finals for the third year in a row.
+In the conference finals, the Islanders swept the Quebec Nordiques to make it to the Final for the third year in a row.

 With New York having 118 points and Vancouver having 77, the 41-point difference between the two teams in a final round is the largest in Stanley Cup Final history.